JeimyGar/Bellabeat_Case_Study/README.md

 FROM valid-bedrock-431220-f1.Fitbit.weightLoginfo
 GROUP BY 1,2;
 ```
-Lastly, this next query is to see the total minutes of each activity level.
+This last query is is to see the total minutes of each activity level.
 I calculated the total number of minutes for each activity level and gave it an alias.
 ```SQL
 SELECT SUM(VeryActiveMinutes) AS Total_VeryActive_Minutes, SUM(FairlyActiveminutes) AS Total_FairlyActive_Minutes, SUM(LightlyActiveminutes) AS Total_LightlyActive_Minutes, SUM(sedentaryminutes) AS Total_Sedentary_Minutes, SUM(calories) AS Total_Calories_Burned
 FROM valid-bedrock-431220-f1.Fitbit.DailyActivity_merged;